nathen-lee/LoL-international-vs-Tier1-Performances/README.md

 # Assessment of Missingness
 ## NMAR Analysis
+We believe that the 'performance' column can be considered as not missing at random (NMAR) since it was generated using a formula that builds upon multiple columns, making 'performance' dependent on all of these columns.
 ## Missingness Dependency
 In this section, we will perform permutation tests on certain columns to determine if the missingness of performance is dependent on a that particular column.
 #### Datacompleteness Column